Nomad-engineers/threads-platform/docs/privacy-policy.md

 ## Introduction

-Threadlytics ("we," "our," or "us") is committed to protecting your privacy and personal data.
+Threads-Boost ("we," "our," or "us") is committed to protecting your privacy and personal data.
 This Privacy Policy explains how we collect, use, store, and protect your information when you use our social media analytics platform for Meta's Threads.

-By using Threadlytics, you agree to the collection and use of information in accordance with this policy.
+By using Threads-Boost, you agree to the collection and use of information in accordance with this policy.

 ## 1. Information We Collect